 Luke M. Snell, P.E., FACI, FASCE,

-and is an Emeritus Professor from Southern Illinois University
+is a Concrete Consultant Concrete and an Emeritus Professor of Construction from Southern Illinois University Edwardsville.

 Architects and engineers will earn 8 Professional Development Hours upon

 completion of this program.